badgeir/ule/README.md

 This will connect to the server running in Unity, and get the environment information for the running scene.
 The main components of the ule interface are *sensors* and *motors*.
-Every available sensor and motor in the Unity scene are available through the environments public variables sensors and motors, which return lists containing the scene's sensors and motors.
+Every available sensor and motor in the Unity scene are available through the environments lists of sensors and motors:

 	>>>env.sensors
 	[Ball: Vector3 Sensor, Camera: Image(84L, 84L, 3L) Sensor]